ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - For Lambda Functions:
     - Identity software vulnerabilities in function code and package dependencies
     - Assessment of functions as they are deployed
-  - Report & integrate with AWS Security Hub
+  - Report and integrate with AWS Security Hub
   - Send findings to Event Bridge
 - AWS Macie:
   - Fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS